photo: visit by members of the Committee for Interfaith Relations to Reading Gurdwara 2019

-The Diocesan Interfaith Adviser and Chair of the Committee for Interfaith Relations up until December 2019 was the Venerable Martin Gorick.
-We are currently waiting for his successor in this role to be announced.
+The Diocesan Interfaith Adviser and Chair of the Committee for Interfaith Relations is currently the Venerable Jonathan Chaffey, Archdeacon of Oxford, who took over this role in May 2020.

 The Oxford Diocesan Committee for Interfaith Relations (ODCIR) was set up by the Diocese with the following aims in mind:

 - To support, resource and enable individuals, churches and clergy in ‘Presence & Engagement’ parishes.
 These parishes have at least 10% of their population from non-Christian religions.